tfsojon/richinsql-blog/content/post/2019-04-16-building-a-formula-one-race-tracker-part-two.md

     )
 ```

-SQL Server would specify a key name for me which when troubleshooting error&#8217;s relating to key constraints in my queries makes finding the offending key difficult, especially in larger tables with many keys spanning many tables.
+SQL Server would specify a key name for me which when troubleshooting error's relating to key constraints in my queries makes finding the offending key difficult, especially in larger tables with many keys spanning many tables.

-### Let&#8217;s Test
+### Let's Test

 Now that the table schema is created and we have populated the referential data that we require we can run a small test against that data to make sure that the data we expect is returned, below is a query that will return all drivers and their current team from the Driver_Team link table making use of the foreign keys.